inverse/personal-site/_posts/2017-02-03-kodi-setup-raspberry-pi.md

   - Linux
 ---

-[Kodi][0] is an open source peice of software designed for providing you with a media center experience for your video, music, pictures, amoungst other things.
+[Kodi][0] is an open source peice of software designed to provide a media center experience for your video, music, pictures, and applications.
 It runs of many different platforms including, Linux, OS X, Windows, and Android.

-This article will cover my experience with setting it up on a Raspberry PI, specifically using the [OSMC][1] pre-built distribution.
+This article will cover my experience setting up a media center like experience, specifically using the [OSMC][1] pre-built distribution.

 # Requirements

-- Raspberry PI 2+ (however will run on 1, but performance would be limited)
+- Raspberry PI 2+
 - Micro SDCard
-- 2a USB adaptor (or powered USB po)
 - HDMI cable
-- A HDMI compatible display
+- A HDMI compatible TV
 - USB keyboard

-# Versions
+# Kodi flavours

-There are a few pre-made distributions designed to run on the Raspberry PI and other hardware including:
+There are a few pre-made distributions designed to run on the Raspberry PI including:

 - [OSMC][1]
 - [OpenELEC][2]
 - [LibreELEC][3]

-However you could always opt to set things up on the distribution of your choice by compiling from source or using one of the pre-built Kodi binaries.
+However you could always opt to set things up on the distribution of your choice by compiling from source or using one of the pre-built Kodi [binaries][11].

 # Installing

 1. First download the latest available [disk image version][5] of OSMC for the Pi.
 2. Once downloaded extract the gz file using your favourite unarchiver.
 3. Next write the img to your SDCard.
 The official Raspberry Pi site [covers this well][6].
-4. Connect power adaptor, HDMI cable, freshly imaged SDCard into the Pi and wait for boot.
-And that's it.
+4. Connect power adaptor, HDMI cable, freshly imaged SDCard into the Pi and wait for the first boot to finish.
+5. And that's it :)

 # Setting things up

+## Internet connectivity

 The first thing you will want to do is configure the network of the device.
 If you are connecting via Ethernet you can skip this step as it _should_ be already configured but for WiFI connectivity, or additional network configurations you will want to navigate to the "My OSMC" settings screen.
 For detailed instructions on this visit the [dedicated wiki][7].

-# Remotes
+## Remotes

 Kodi is designed to be operated without a keyboard and there are many ways to interact with it.